-Dust squalls from convective cloud system over Western Africa.
+Dust squalls from convective cloud system over Western Africa in August 2006.

 04 August 2006

-The capability of MSG to detect dust storms over desert surfaces, both during the day and night, was first studied in July 2003 using a case from Algeria and Mali (see link under 'See also').
+The capability of MSG to detect dust storms over desert surfaces, both during the day and night, was first studied in July 2003 using a case from Algeria and Mali.
 The case now shown below is very similar to the above mentioned case.
-With the help of the dust RGB the dust storm could be tracked in real-time as it moved across Southern Algeria and Central Mali.
+With the help of the dust RGB the dust storm could be tracked in real-time as it moved across southern Algeria and central Mali.

 Generally, these summer dust storms over the Sahel area move south to north and east to west, as compared to the winter dust storms linked to cold air outbreaks from Europe to Northern Africa that move north to south and west to east.